precice/fluent-adapter/README.md

 # preCICE-adapter for the CFD code ANSYS Fluent
-*Developed by Bernhard Gatzhammer Update-Try to newer Fluent and Precice Versions*
+*Developed by Bernhard Gatzhammer and valid for FLUENT 19.1 and preCICE v1.4*

 ## 1. How to build the Fluent-preCICE adapter:
   * Put the library of preCICE (libprecice.so) into the lnamd64 folder.